The Constitution of

 Article 19: Electronic Password:

-The password for Banking, Electronic mail, Web site and Social media will be authorised to a person or to the president by the executive committee.
-The password can be changed, once in six months or in an emergency with written authorisation of the president and Secretary.
+The password for Banking, Electronic mail, Web site online and Social media will be authorized to a person or to the president by the executive committee.
+The password can be changed, once in six months or in an emergency with written authorization of the president and Secretary.

 Article 20: Meetings: